ericwbailey/ericwbailey.website/source/published/all-the-user-facing-states.md

 A Dragged element is placed in a new location (thanks to [Austin Gil](https://twitter.com/heyAustinGil/status/1520068536521019392)).

+### Current

+A Current element represents an active page, view, or step in a series of pages, views, or steps.

 ### Collapsed

 An element is hiding the bulk of its content.